Cadillac CTS years to avoid — most common problems

 Third-generation Cadillac CTS (2014 model year)

 The third and most reliable generation of the CTS launched in 2014, and sadly that model year was deemed the worst in this generation.
-The bright side is – all the other third-gen CTS models were quite durable and reliable.
+The bright side is – all the other third-gen CTS models were quite durable and reliable, and even the 2014 is a decent pick since it still has fewer complaints than problematic first-gen and second-gen models.

 Even though the 2019 models are still pretty much recent, they don’t fall behind in terms of reliability when compared with the new CT5 that replaced the CTS.
-The main issue of the third-gen CTS is within the electrical connections, but these rarely caused serious problems.
-Ultimately, teh third generation is the safest one to buy a used CTS.
+The main issue of the third-gen CTS is within the electrical connections, but these rarely cause serious problems.
+Ultimately, the third generation is the safest one to buy a used CTS.

 You may know all the essentials on the worst CTS years and main problems, but that’s still not enough for making an educated guess on the most reliable model.
-The final piece of the puzzle is figuring out the most reliable model years that drivers have filed the least complaints on.
-Luckily, we went the extra step to provide you with this list, so you don’t have to bother researching:
+The final piece of the puzzle is figuring out the common dilemma – what are the best Cadillac CTS years?

 Is the Cadillac CTS worth buying?